Commuting unbounded homotopy limits with Morava K-theory: Introduction

+for all $n\ge 0$.
+Here we write $TP(y(n))[k]$ for the Greenlees filtration of topological periodic cyclic homology of $y(n)$ (see \cite{MR908451} for details about this filtration).

-for $1\le m\le n$ and all $1\le n <\infty$. \end{conjecture} This conjecture is resolved by the main theorem in the present paper, given above as Theorem \ref{main thm}, together with calculations of the first author and Quigley which verify that the hypotheses (on comodule primitives and finite-typeness of homology) of that main theorem are satisfied.
-The first author and Quigley plan to update \cite{AKQ19} with these stronger results.
+In \cite{AKQ25}, the first author and Quigley conjectured that the pro-vanishing of Margolis homology of $H_{*}(TP(R)[k];\mathbb{F}_{p})$ should be sufficient to show that $K(n)_{*}TP(R)$ vanishes, in the case of $R=y(n)$.
+This conjecture is resolved by Theorem \ref{main thm} together with calculations of the first author and Quigley which verify that the remaining hypotheses of Theorem \ref{main thm} are satisfied.
+This is used by the first author and Quigley to prove that $L_{K(m)}y(n)=0$ implies $L_{K(m+1)}TP(y(n))=0$ for $0\le m<n$ and each $n\ge 0$ in \cite{AKQ25}.